slateci/federation-controller/README.md

 ### Installation

-1. Start the federation role
+1. Start the federation role:

    Edit the federation-role.yaml file in this repo and apply:
    ```bash